Campus Reimagined

 The aim of Campus Reimagined is to plan for the long-term future of our campus, while starting to make change happen now.

-- To provide a framework that can guide bold and cohesive decisions around the planning, development and management of the campus over the next 15 years and beyond, underpinned by thoughtful design standards and strategies that respond to the climate crisis.
+- Deliver a masterplan framework – the principles and guidelines that will guide our decisions around the planning, development and management of the campus over the next 15 years and beyond.

-- To guide the University towards the creation of a welcoming, inclusive campus environment that embeds social and environmental sustainability as a guiding principle.
+- Ensure decisions on the future of campus support the development of a welcoming, inclusive environment, with social and environmental sustainability embedded as a guiding principle.

 Sign up to our newsletter to keep up to date.